pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-ebook.md

 When Pandoc follows these relative links, it starts from the directory where you typed the `pandoc` command.
 If you want Pandoc to find your images, either run the command from a directory where the relative links to the images make sense, or copy the images to a place where the relative links can find them.

-Needless to say, if the relative links follow different paths from different Markdown files, that makes more work for you.

 ### Cleaning up

-If you are converting content from another project&mdash;an MkDocs site, for example&mdash;you're likely to have included formatting such as Python extensions that Pandoc doesn't handle.
-You'll need to edit the ePub and clean up these items.
-For example:
+If you are converting content from another project&mdash;an MkDocs site, for example&mdash;the Markdown files might include formatting such as Python extensions that Pandoc doesn't handle.
+You'll need to edit the ePub and clean items like these:

 - Admonitions
 - Content tabs